GET TO WORK

 TRANSCRIPT OF THE VIDEO

-Hello everyone, I hope you are well.
-Today, I'm offering you a new video format.
-Shorter videos with only one French expression that we will see in each video.
+Hello everyone, I hope you're well.
+Today, I'm introducing a new video format.
+Shorter videos with a single French expression that we'll see in each video.

 There will be some colloquial expressions and some more formal expressions depending on the video.